Im-Rises/CMake-Cpp-Library-Example/Lib_OpenCV/README.md

-# OpenCL
+# OpenCV

-Version: OpenCL 3.0
+Version: OpenCV 4.7.0

-OpenCL is a framework for writing programs that execute across heterogeneous platforms consisting of CPUs, GPUs, DSPs, FPGAs, and other processors or hardware accelerators.
+OpenCV is a library of programming functions mainly aimed at real-time computer vision.

 ## How to compile